The view from the back deck of the Reserch Vessel Melville.

 The crew and scientific party have proven to be a jovial bunch, especially at meal time.
 Click image for larger view and image credit.

 The ship's crew community has taught me a few things as well.
 Now I know that a 3rd mate hasn't necessarily been married three times, and "going to the head" doesn't mean you're conceited.
-Even though they confound me with sentences like, "Go tell the AB, he's port side on the steel beach," the crew has proven to be a jovial and very helpful bunch.
-They get along well with intruding communities, and even at hours of the night when our bodies aren't designed to be awake much less working, they are quick to smile or share a joke.
+Even though they confound me with sentences like "Go tell the AB, he's port side on the steel beach," the crew has proven to be a jovial and helpful bunch.
+They get along well with intruders, and even at hours of the night, when our bodies aren't designed to be awake much less working, they are quick to smile or share a joke.
 It is obvious that they are dedicated to this country called Melville, bar none.

-These communities are governed by ultimately dictatorial entities, are bound by common laws (safety first!), and thrive on teamwork.
-The communities have a common language base, but have different dialects, different goals, but are all headed in the same direction.
+Like a country, the Melville communities are governed by ultimately dictatorial entities, are bound by common laws (safety first!), and thrive on teamwork.
+The communities have a common language base, but have different dialects, different goals.
+Nonetheless, they are all headed in the same direction.
 Together they make up Melville.

 Scientists and crew work together to successfully deploy the ROV for yet another dive.